 The Chiscas have been a mysterious grouping of peoples for a long time.
-What we do know of the Chiscas comes from the Spanish Entradas of Pardo during the 16th centuries.
+What we do know of the Chiscas comes from the Spanish Entradas.
 Juan Pardo built the first Spanish outpost in 1567-68, near present day Morgantown N.C.
-This fort was built at the ancient indian town of Joara.
+This fort was built at the ancient Indian town of Joara.

 While at the fort, one of Pardo’s commanders, Hernando Moyano, made military forays into the surrounding areas and this is where the story of the Chiscas takes off.
 This is from the vaults of North Carolina History Project: